appbaseio/reactive-manual/docs/v1.0.0/search-components/DynamicRangeSlider.md

 ### Extending

 `DynamicRangeSlider` component can be extended to
-1. customize the look and feel with `componentStyle`,
+1. customize the look and feel with `componentStyle`.
-2. update the underlying DB query with `customQuery`,
+2. update the underlying DB query with `customQuery`.
-3. connect with external interfaces using `onValueChange`,
+3. connect with external interfaces using `beforeValueChange` and `onValueChange`.
 4. filter data using a combined query context via the `react` prop.

 ```